Klaviyo Integrations: Sync Your Marketing Data to Any Destination in Real Time

 - Data governance and storage: Archive Klaviyo interactions in cloud storage systems like S3 or GCS for compliance or historical analysis.

 Without integration, teams are often stuck with exports, manual workflows, or delayed reports.
 That makes it difficult to act quickly on new customer signals.
 The real value comes when Klaviyo is part of a continuous data pipeline that updates in real time.
-After all, what good is a customer behavior event if you only see it days later?
+For time-sensitive personalization and campaign optimization, delayed Klaviyo events can lead to stale segments, late triggers, and incomplete reporting.

 Challenges with Traditional Klaviyo Connectors